jlink/property-based-testing-in-kotlin/docs/README.md

 #### Configuration through Fluent API

-When you provide generators programmatically, though, annotations are of no help.
-That's why most built-in arbitrary types come with a fluent configuration API.
+Most built-in arbitrary types come with a fluent configuration API.
-Let's take String generation as an example:
+Let's take String generation as an example.
+Calling `Arbitraries.strings()` - or the convenience equivalent `String.any()` -
+returns an instance of `StringArbitrary`, which offers many useful functions to influence its generating behaviour:

 ```java
 public interface StringArbitrary extends Arbitrary<String> {